Resources / Contractors

 Additional Insured: Adding another party (usually a GC or property owner) to your policy so they have some protection under your coverage for work you do for them.

-Experience Modification Rate (EMR/Mod): A multiplier applied to your workers comp premium based on your claims history.
-Below 1.0 means better than average.
-Above 1.0 means worse.
+Experience Modification Rate (EMR / Mod): A multiplier applied to your work comp premium based on your claims history.
+Below 1.0 is better than average; above 1.0 is worse.
+It follows the owner, not the entity.

 Class Code: A numerical code that categorizes the type of work you do.
 Your premium is partly based on this classification.